 Notwithstanding these benefits to trade secret protection, there are drawbacks as well.
 The drawbacks include that there is no recourse under trade secret law for reverse engineering by others or if someone else independently develops the same trade secret.
 For these reasons, there is no such thing as a trade secret infringement claim (as provided for under patent, copyright, and trademark law).
 Rather, the only enforcement mechanism for trade secrets is a claim for misappropriation (i.e., theft) of the trade secret where possession was obtained improperly.

-The Chicago IP lawyers at Chiacchio IP regularly render the following services relating to trade secrets:
+The Chicago IP lawyers at Chiacchio IP, LLC regularly render the following services relating to trade secrets:

 Over the course of over 15 years of practicing intellectual property law, Chiacchio IP’s founder Theodore J. Chiacchio (“Ted”) has developed a diverse set of technical competencies.
 Such technical competencies have been developed through his spending thousands of hours entrenched in the technology at issue in the matters that he has handled and working extensively with inventors and world-class experts in the technological fields involved.
 Ted’s technical competence encompasses, among other fields, mechanical, Life Sciences (medical, pharmaceutical, chemistry, biology, biochemistry), computer hardware and software, LED lighting, sensor/tracking technology, digital media networks, heating systems, and machine learning visualization platforms.
 Ted also has significant experience handling matters involving business method patents.Cost-Effectiveness Without Sacrificing Quality